Location: Home-based with frequent travel

 About the opportunity

-Thornbury Community Services is currently looking to recruit a passionate and knowledgeable RNLD Nurse to work with our complex care packages as a Regional Clinical Lead for our Learning Disabilities and Autism Service.
+Thornbury Community Services is currently looking to recruit a passionate and knowledgeable RMN/RNLD Nurse to work with our complex care packages as a Regional Clinical Lead for our Learning Disabilities and Autism Service.
 The Learning Disability Nurse is responsible for overseeing the bespoke care and support of clients, helping them to achieve their full potential and experience an increased quality of life.
-The Learning Disability Nurse will support the Head of Learning Disability and Autism in the assessment process and setting up a new package.
+You will also be supporting the Head of Learning Disability and Autism in the assessment process and setting up new packages of care.